Tax for private limited liability companies

 In order for new companies to have their tax calculated, form 'RF-1097 Søknad om endring av eller krav om forskuddsskatt - upersonlig skattyter' (Application for new or changed advance tax - non-personal taxpayer - in Norwegian only) must be completed and submitted via Altinn.
 If you wish to alter your advance tax, e.g. because of changes in your income, the same form must be used.
-In the case of companies which have submitted a tax return, the advance tax will be calculated on the basis of the most recent assessment.
+In the case of companies that have submitted a tax return in previous years, the advance tax will be calculated on the basis of the most recent assessment.

 Tax must be paid in two equal instalments during the first six months after the income year.
 The deadlines for these instalments are 15 February and 15 April.

-If the amount of tax that has been paid is expected to be too low relative to your income, with the resultant possibility that you might incur underpaid tax, you can pay an additional advance by 31 May.
+If the amount of tax that has been paid is expected to be too low relative to your income, with the resultant possibility that the company might incur underpaid tax, you can pay an additional advance by 31 May.

 Summaries of how much tax is to be paid are distributed by the Norwegian Tax Administration via Altinn in January.
 Make sure that your company's contact details are up-to-date in Altinn, so that you can receive an e-mail notification when this summary becomes available.

 You will be sent a payment form with an account number and a KID number.
-Payment must be made to the tax collector in the area in which the company's head office is situated.
+Payment must be made to the Norwegian Tax Administration.
 If you wish to pay an additional advance, you must generate a KID number on the Norwegian Tax Administration's website.
 You will also find the account number you need to use there.
 When the tax return is processed, any underpaid tax will be calculated.
 If any underpaid tax is outstanding, you will be sent a payment slip.

 The company's tax return must be submitted to the Norwegian Tax Administration via Altinn by 31 May.
 Alternatively, companies with simple tax affairs can submit the 'Business Tax Return for limited companies' with the same deadline.